andrewglass3/dockergrafanaubiquiti/README.md

 This is a basic skeleton for getting grafana running in docker to monitor and collect data for my edgerouter x and unifi access points.

-To get this running I advise you create the following directories:\n
+To get this running I advise you create the following directories:

-<configdir> - for telegraph persistent storage - place the telegraf.conf here\n
+<configdir> - for telegraph persistent storage - place the telegraf.conf here

-<influxdata> - for influxdb persistent storage\n
+<influxdata> - for influxdb persistent storage

-<grafanadata> - for grafana persistent storage\n
+<grafanadata> - for grafana persistent storage

 Modify your docker compose to reflect your persistent storage locations.